dahlsailrunner/knowyourtoolset-blog/content/2024/05/great-prompt.md

 ---
 title: "A Great Prompt Experience"
 date: 2024-05-28T05:51:55-05:00
-description: "A useful setup for Windows Terminal or other shell that enables a great and fun prompt experience."
+summary: "A useful setup for Windows Terminal or other shell that enables a great and fun prompt experience."
 codeMaxLines: 30 .
 codeLineNumbers: true
 thumbnail: "/images/oh-my-posh.png"